 - the /xmlrpc.php file that was temporarily blocked on our end

-Error 403 Forbidden Request forbidden by administrative rules indicates that the HaProxy block is involved.
+Error 403 Forbidden Request forbidden by administrative rules indicates that the request has been blocked in one of the security services used on our server.
 So if you receive it on your website, contact our support team for further investigation.